 Yes, stress can greatly affect hair loss.
 Scientists have discovered the stress hormone cortisol may be responsible for your sudden hair loss problems.
 One study by J Drugs Dermatol found that cortisol affects hair follicles adversely, especially when the hormone is present at higher levels.

 While rising stress problems can create hair loss patterns, it may also be from other genetic factors and even your diet.
-Both women and men have issues with stress-related hair loss.
+Both men and women have issues with stress-related hair loss.
 Here are some reasons you may be shedding and how to reduce your stress today – read on.

 If you feel like your hair is just not as thick as it was before the divorce or that big annual meeting coming up, you aren’t alone.
 Scientists have found that there are three common conditions related to stress and hair loss.